Hennessey F5 Venom: Forget 300 mph, aiming for 311 mph; challengers welcome

 Venues for testing and the record-attempt are already on Hennessey's mind.
 The Shuttle Landing Facility in Brevard County, Florida, where NASA landed space shuttles, is 3.2 miles long, and it's where Hennessey set its previous speed record with the Venom GT in 2014.
 But it took 2.2 to 2.3 miles of acceleration to hit 270.49 mph, and the last mile or so was saved for braking.
 It's going to take a longer stretch of pavement to break 300 mph.

 Testing at NASA's facility isn't out of the question.
-Hennessey believes that's enough room to run in the high 270s or low 280s.
+Hennessey said that's enough room to run in the high 270s or low 280s.

 The most likely scenario is shutting down a highway in Nevada, which is what Koenigsegg did for its record run, or Texas.

 Running that number might require some sort of special edition of the F5 Venom or a version with a lower-drag aerodynamic package than the current car.
-"After we break 300 we’ll see how much faster we can go," Hennessey teased.
+"After we break 300 we’ll see how much faster we can go," Hennessey said.

 Only 24 F5 Venoms are slotted for production, and half will be sold to U.S. buyers while the other half live their best life abroad.
 Allocations for the U.S. are sold out with a waiting list, but only five international orders have been placed.